akalongman/ubuntu-configuration/README.md

         - [Firewall](#firewall)
             - [UFW](#ufw)
             - [GUFW](#gufw)
+        - [Geekbench](#geekbench) (Geekbench 5 is a cross-platform benchmark that measures your system's performance with the press of a button)
+        - [Clonezilla](#clonezilla) (Clonezilla is a partition and disk imaging/cloning program.
+It helps you to do system deployment, bare metal backup and recovery.)
+        - [Screen Testing Soft](#screen-testing-soft) (This is a program for testing the quality of CRT/LCD screens.
+It displays various patterns and allows you to estimate the quality of your CRT/LCD monitor.)
     - [Other Tools](#other-tools)
         - [Google Chrome](#google-chrome)
         - [PlayOnLinux](#playonlinux) (Software which using wine allows you to easily install and use numerous games and apps designed to run with Microsoft® Windows®)